lindenb/jvarkit/docs/VcfBurdenFilterExac.md

 Usage: vcfburdenexac [options] Files
   Options:
     -d, --discardNotInExac
-      if variant was not found in Exac, discard the variant (set the FILTER).
+      if variant was not found in Exac, set the FILTER.
 Default: don't set the FILTER.
       Default: false
     -exac, --exac
       Path to Exac VCF file.
 At the time of writing, you'd better use a